Delaware: Judicial branch

 Minor non-constitutional courts include the Justice of the Peace Courts and Aldermen's Courts.

 Significantly, Delaware has one of the few remaining Courts of Chancery in the nation, which has jurisdiction over equity cases, the vast majority of which are corporate disputes, many relating to mergers and acquisitions.
 The Court of Chancery and the Delaware Supreme Court have developed a worldwide reputation for rendering concise opinions concerning corporate law which generally (but not always) grant broad discretion to corporate boards of directors and officers.
 In addition, the Delaware General Corporation Law, which forms the basis of the Courts' opinions, is widely regarded as giving great flexibility to corporations to manage their affairs.
 For these reasons, Delaware is considered to have the most business-friendly legal system in the United States; therefore a great number of companies are incorporated in Delaware, including 60% of the companies listed on the New York Stock Exchange.

 Delaware was the last U.S. state to use judicial corporal punishment, in 1952.

 Executive branch

 The executive branch is headed by the Governor of Delaware.
-The present governor is John Carney (Democrat), who took office January 17, 2017.
-The lieutenant governor is Bethany Hall-Long.
+The current governor is Matt Meyer (Democrat), who took office January 21, 2025.
+The lieutenant governor is Kyle Evans Gay.
 The governor presents a "State of the State" speech to a joint session of the Delaware legislature annually.

+The executive branch also consists of the Attorney General of Delaware currently held by Kathy Jennings, the State Treasurer currently held by Colleen Davis, the Auditor of Accounts currently held by Lydia York and the Insurance Commissioner currently held by Trinidad Navarro.